paulsuh/pytest-scenario-files/README.md

 ### Data File Matching

-Data files will be loaded if they match both of the following criteria:
+A data file will be loaded if it matches all of the following criteria:

-1. They are named for the test function, but swapping the prefix `test_` for the prefix `data_` (although the file names may be suffixed by any value).
+1. The filename starts with `data_`, followed by the name of the test function with the prefix `test_` removed.
+The remainder of the filename may be any value, and is usually used to identify the tests contained in the file.
+2. The filename must end in `.json`, `.yaml`, or `.yml`.
-2. They are contained in a folder at or below the file that contains the test.
+3. The file is contained in a folder at or below the file that contains the test.

 For example, for a test function